VirgilSecurity/virgil-cli/doc/markdown/virgil-decrypt.1.md

             * if password, then <value> - recipient's password;

-            * if id, then <value> - recipient's UUID associated with Virgil Card identifier;
+            * if id, then <value> - recipient's UUID associated with a Virgil Card identifier;

             * if vcard, then <value> - recipient's Virgil Card/Cards file